yuting1214/Udacity_capstone/proposal.md

 # Domain background

-Nowadays, numerous e-commerce or sales companies have data about their customers and the access to demographic information for the general population.
-They're eager to utilize the data to find the relationship between the existing customers and potential customers to reduce the cost of customer acquisition.
+Nowadays, numerous e-commerce or sales companies have data about their customers and access to demographic information for the general population.
+They're eager to utilize the data to find the relationship between existing customers and potential customers to reduce the cost of customer acquisition.
 Since demographic information is usually high-dimensional and intractable, machine learning techniques provide handy and automatic solutions to detect the hidden patterns behind the data.
 These patterns could help them form feasible solutions to promote business.

 # Problem Statement